-The Hail Mary play in football is throw to the endzone by the offense in a desperate attempt to score points as time expires.
-Hail Mary passes are often thrown at the end of the second quarter or the end of the game as time expires.
+The Hail Mary play in football is thrown to the endzone by the offense in a desperate attempt to score points as time expires.
+Hail Mary passes often thrown at the end of the second quarter or the end of the game as time expires.

-This article will show you exactly what a Hail Mary pass is and its purpose in football.
+This article will show you precisely what a Hail Mary pass is and its purpose in football.

 Hail Mary Pass In Football

 The Hail Mary pass in football is a rare play.
 The play can often be seen at the end of the second quarter (right before halftime) or the end of the game.

 The reason teams will throw a Hail Mary pass is to score a touchdown right before time expires.

 The Hail Mary pass is a high arching pass by the quarterback, which he throws toward the end zone hoping that one of his five receivers will catch the ball over the defenders.

 Here is a visual example of what a Hail Mary pass looks like in the NFL.

 The quarterback will drop back as far as he can, then he will often throw the football as far as he possibly can.
 This play is a low percentage play that is often the last chance of the offense to score points.